readthedocs/readthedocs.org/docs/user/build-notifications.rst

 ==========================================

 Build notifications can alert you when your builds fail so you can take immediate action.
+We offer the following methods for being notified:

 Email notifications:
   Read the Docs allows you to configure build notifications via email.